htammen/ui5.cc.timerbutton/README.md

 ## License

-This project is licensed under the beerware License, except as noted otherwise in the [LICENSE](LICENSE) file.
+This project is licensed under the MIT License, except as noted otherwise in the [LICENSE](LICENSE) file.

 ---